 The red starfish-shaped pods are between 1″-1.75″ in diameter, and just 0.5-0.75″ thick.
 This medium to small size leads to higher yields, with individual plants producing dozens of ripe pods each season.
 One of our in-ground plants produced about 50 peppers here in New England.

-As is the case with all baccatum plants, the flowers are white with yellowish spots on the corolla.
-If you’re looking to branch out away from the jalapenos and bell peppers, this with surely bring some unique characteristics to your garden.
+As is the case with all C. baccatum plants, the flowers are white with yellowish spots on the corolla.
+If you’re looking to branch out away from the jalapeños and bell peppers, this with surely bring some unique characteristics to your garden.

 Brazilian Starfish Yellow

-As far as I know, there is just one other Brazilian Starfish pepper type, the Brazilian Starfish Yellow pepper.
+As far as I know, there is just one other Brazilian starfish pepper type, the Brazilian starfish yellow.
 It has a similar appearance, only yellow in color.

 The pale yellow pods from this plant were more tricky to know when to pick, as the pale yellow color would change slowly.
 The peppers seemed to be slightly thicker, with a similar diameter.
 They also tasted a bit less spicy.